-All employees of the district funded in whole or part with state or federal excess special education funds will meet the standards established by the Professional Educator Standards Board (PESB) State Board of Education (SBE) and defined in WAC 392-172-A-02090.
+All employees of the district funded in whole or part with state or federal excess special education funds will meet the standards established by the Professional Educator Standards Board (PESB) and defined in WAC 392-172-A-02090.

-All employees will hold such credentials, certificates or permits as are now or hereafter required by the PESB SBE for the particular position of employment and will meet such supplemental standards established by the district.
+All employees will hold such credentials, certificates or permits as are now or hereafter required by the PESB for the particular position of employment and will meet such supplemental standards established by the district.
 Special education and related services must be provided by appropriately qualified staff.
 Other staff including general education teachers and paraeducators may assist in the provision of special education and related services, provided that the instruction is designed and supervised by special education certificated staff (or early childhood special education certificated staff, deaf education with American Sign Language proficiency certificated staff, teacher of the visually impaired certificated staff), or for related services by a certificated educational staff associate.
 Student progress must be monitored and evaluated by special education certificated staff or for related services, a certificated educational staff associate.
-All special education teachers providing, designing, supervising, evaluating or monitoring the provision of special education will possess "substantial professional training."
-This will be shown by the issuance of an appropriate special education endorsement on an individual teaching certificate issued by the superintendent of public instruction.

-In the event a special education teacher does not have a certificate endorsed in special education, (or early childhood special education endorsement, deaf education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement), a district may apply for a pre-endorsement waiver through the special education section of the OSPI.
-To qualify for the special education pre-endorsement waiver, the teacher must meet PESB SBE criteria outlined in WAC 181-82-110.
+In the event a special education teacher does not have a certificate endorsed in special education, (or early childhood special education endorsement, deaf education endorsement, deaf education with American Sign Language proficiency endorsement, teacher of the visually impaired endorsement), a district may apply for a pre-endorsement waiver through the special education section of the OSPI.
+To qualify for the special education pre-endorsement waiver, the teacher must meet PESB criteria outlined in WAC 181-82-110.